-History Changes within living memory Looking at how toys, food and technology have changed, learning about how their bodies have changed since they were babies and learning about their family tree.
-The lives of significant individuals The lives of significant others, including people such as Neil Armstrong and Florence Nightingale.
+Geography The lives of significant individuals The lives of significant others including people such as Neil Armstrong and Captain Blackbeard.
+Comparing the lives of different famous people.
 Learning about famous explorers and learning about space and sea travel.
-Geography Around the world in 80 days Name and locate the world's seven continents and five oceans.
+Our world Name and locate the world's seven continents and five oceans.
 Identify the location of hot and cold areas of the world in relation to the Equator and the North and South Poles.
-Science Animals including humans Identify and name common animals (fish, amphibians, reptiles, birds, mammals).Identify and name common herbivores, carnivores and omnivores.Identify, name, draw and label common body parts and say which part associated with each sense.Everyday materials Describe the simple physical properties of a variety of everyday materials.Compare and group together a variety of everyday materials on the basis of their simple physical properties.Distinguish between an object and the material from which it is made.Identify and name a variety of everyday materials including wood, plastic, glass, metal and rock.Seasonal changes Observe changes across the four seasons Observe and describe weather associated with the seasons and how day length varies.Plants Identify and name a variety of common wild and garden plants, including deciduous and evergreen trees.Identify and describe the basic structure of a variety of common flowering plants including trees.

-RE God What do Christians believe God is like?Incarnation Why does Christmas matter to Christians?What symbols can we find in our local church and what do they mean?Is Shabbat important to Jewish children?Does celebrating Chanukah make Jewish children feel close to God?
-ICT We are treasure hunters In this unit, the children will learn how to programme robotic toys such as bee-bots and blue-bots.
-We are TV chefs In this unit, the children will learn how to use a video camera on an Ipad and will film themselves to make a TV programme.
-We are painters In this unit, the pupils will understand how to create and edit images using the computer.
-We are collectors In this unit, children will know how to be safe on the internet and will be able to use the internet to search for images.
-We are storytellers In this unit, the pupils will work together to produce a talking book using recording equipment.
-We are celebrating In this unit, children will practise how to order images and use the internet to create a digital card.
-PE Master basic movements including running, jumping, throwing and catching, as well as developing balance, agility and co-ordination, and begin to apply these in a range of activities.
+Use a globe to locate where famous explorers went.
+Explore aerial views using google earth and compare Saltash with Plymouth.
+Know what a human and physical feature of a place looks like.
+Science Animals including humans Identify and name common animals (fish, amphibians, reptiles, birds, mammals).
+Identify and name common herbivores, carnivores and onnivores.
+Identify, name, draw and label common body parts and say which part associated with each sense.
+Everyday materials Describe the simple physical properties of a variety of everyday materials.
+Compare and group together a variety of everyday materials on the basis of their simple physical properties.
+Distinguish between an object and the material from which it is made.
+Identify and name a variety of everyday materials including wood, plastic, glass, metal and rock.
+Seasonal changes Observe changes across the four seasons Observe and describe weather associated with the seasons and how day length varies.
+Plants Identify and name a variety of common wild and garden plants, including deciduous and evergreen trees.
+Identify and describe the basic structure of a variety of common flowering plants including trees.
+RE God What do Christians believe God is like?
+Incarnation Why does matter to Christians?
+Christmas What symbols can we find in our local church and what do they mean?
+Is Shabbat important to Jewish children?
+Does celebrating Chanukah make Jewish children feel close to God?
+ICT Children will learn how to programme robotic toys such as bee-bots and blue- bots.
+They will create maps and routes for the robotic toys to follow.
+Children will learn how to use a video camera and take a photograph on an Ipad.
+They will film themselves to make a TV programme and create their own movie using movie maker.
+Children learn how to use a paint programme on the Ipad and the computer.
+They will learn how to create and edit images using the computer.
+During the year children will use everyday devices such as talk cans, microphones, microwaves etc. to develop their use of ICT in our ever changing world.
+Children will learn how to be safe on the internet and will learn how to use the internet to search for images.